WyvernDrexx/XSS/Beginner's Guide to XSS/README.md

 }
 ```

 The first line looks for URL parameter for `term` and the condition checks if it has any.
-If there is a query string then, write a input tag, `<input type='text' value='query string here'>` to the DOM.
+If there is a query string then, write a input tag,

+`<input type='text' value='query string here'>`

+to the DOM.

-Now if you try to put script code from below,
+Now if you try to put the script,

 ```html
 <script>